Stalled in Transition - The "638 Contract" Navajo Nation Government

 The result is a system so administratively complex that it has become a barrier to pursuing Title IV’s operational efficiencies.
 What was meant to be a transitional bridge to self-governance has instead created a state of dependency and dysfunction—one that now actively blocks the very sovereignty it was supposed to enable.

 Navajo Nation programs are funded through P.L.
-93-638 contracts.
+93-638 contracts (the Indian Self-Determination and Education Assistance Act of 1975).
 Under these agreements, tribal programs step into the specific roles and duties originally assigned to the BIA.
 The scope of work is not set by the Navajo Nation, but by the BIA’s own interpretation of its trust responsibilities—rooted in the 1868 Navajo Treaty—with only limited room for negotiated supplements.
 As federal contractors, tribal programs must strictly follow federal laws, policies, and BIA manuals that are attached to, or incorporated by reference in, 638 contract scopes of work.
+Tribal laws that are viewed as within the federal trust duties may be implemented under the scope of work.

 Many Diné observe that the Navajo Nation government often looks more like an extension of the BIA than a sovereign body.
 This is by design of the 638 system.
-Each contract binds programs to federal rules, making it structurally difficult to add sovereign functions like localized practices or governance innovations.
+Each contract binds programs to federal trust responsibility functions—and no more than that—making it structurally difficult to add sovereign functions like localized practices or governance innovations.
 To do so, a program would need separate non-federal funding and a supplemental plan outside the 638 agreement—a logistical hurdle that is rarely workable.

 638 contracts were designed as a short-term bridge to Title IV Self-Governance Compacts.
 Tribes that pass three consecutive years of clean audits may pursue compacting, which offers greater sovereignty.
 Yet the Navajo Nation has been stuck in the 638 system for nearly 50 years.